What's the best broadband in my area?

-But that is far from consistent across the nation.
-Many towns and cities enjoy the option of multiple providers using different technologies with an extensive choice in speed and pricing, while other areas still have a very limited selection.
-And then there are some lucky people enjoying incredible 1Gb fibre optic broadband.
+But that’s far from consistent across the country.
+Many towns and cities have multiple providers using different technologies, with variety in speeds and pricing.
+While other areas still have a very limited selection for a few different reasons.
+And then there are some lucky people who can get incredible gigabit fibre optic broadband.

-All these potential options, from the very fastest broadband to basic ADSL, mean some research is required when selecting a provider to ensure you get the best broadband deal on the right service.
-This is especially important when moving to a new area as there’s no guarantee that you can receive the same speeds or even continue to use the same supplier.
+With so many options available, from the very fastest broadband to basic ADSL, you have to do your research before signing up to a provider.
+This is the best way to ensure you get the best broadband deal on the right service.
+It's especially important when moving to a new area - there’s no guarantee that you can receive the same speeds or even continue to use the same supplier!

 Why does availability differ depending on location?

-Broadband coverage tends to be best in urban areas, because when building networks the operators prioritise locations where they can get the most from their investment.
-Installing a network is expensive, so it doesn’t always make sense for them to install new lines or upgrade a connection if it’s only going to serve a small number of homes.
+Broadband coverage tends to be best in urban areas.
+Networks prioritise areas where there are more people, as installing broadband infrastructure is expensive.
+So it doesn’t always make sense for them to install new lines or upgrade a connection if it’s only going to serve a few homes.

-The Openreach (BT telephone line) network has the widest coverage, but there are still a few areas where broadband is either very slow or not available.
-The other major network, Virgin Media, covers slightly more than 60% of premises and tends to be concentrated in towns and cities.
+The BT Openreach network (that powers most major non-Virgin providers) has the widest coverage, reaching nearly all homes, but there are still a few areas where broadband is either very slow or just not available.

 Why does broadband speed change in different areas?

-As well as the availability of a connection there is also a difference in speed between areas.
+As well as the availability, there can also be a difference in speed between areas.

 Which providers have the fastest broadband?

-There is not a huge variation in speeds for ADSL deals, all ADSL broadband providers advertise average speeds of 10Mb or 11Mb.
+Cheap and available almost everywhere, this is frequently referred to as standard broadband.
+But it isn’t very fast and there isn’t a big variation in speeds for ADSL deals.
+All ADSL broadband providers advertise average speeds of 10Mb or 11Mb.